nieuwmijnleven/selfdrivingcar-control-and-trajectory-tracking/README.md

 </kbd>

 * The following graph shows throttle output and throttle error
-* throttle error line is stable and streight
+* throttle error line is stable and straight
   * Only our car moves in the simulatior
   * There are no moving obstacles
   * Thus, there are no need for accelerations or deaccelerations